Dustin Hoffman: 1967–1969: The Graduate and breakthrough

 Director Mike Nichols auditioned Hoffman in 1966 for a lead role in the Broadway musical The Apple Tree but rejected him because he could not sing well enough, and gave Alan Alda the part.
-However, Nichols was so impressed with Hoffman's overall audition that he cast him as the male lead in the movie The Graduate (1967).
-This role was that of Benjamin Braddock, a recent college graduate who has an affair with Mrs. Robinson, the wife of his father's law partner.
+However, Nichols was so impressed with Hoffman's overall audition that he cast him as the male lead in the film The Graduate (1967).
+The role was that of Benjamin Braddock, a recent college graduate who has an affair with Mrs. Robinson, the wife of his father's law partner.
 It was Hoffman's first major role; he received an Academy Award nomination for it, but lost to Rod Steiger for In the Heat of the Night.

-Although Life magazine joked that "if Dustin Hoffman's face were his fortune, he'd be committed to a life of poverty", The Graduate was a gigantic box office hit for Embassy Pictures, making Hoffman a major new star at the same time.
+Although David Zeitlin joked in Life magazine that "if Dustin Hoffman's face were his fortune, he'd be committed to a life of poverty", The Graduate was a gigantic box office hit for Embassy Pictures, making Hoffman a major new star at the same time.
 The film received near-unanimous good reviews.
 Time magazine called Hoffman "a symbol of youth" who represented "a new breed of actors".
 The film's screenwriter, Buck Henry, notes that Hoffman's character made conventional good looks no longer necessary on screen, "A whole generation changed its idea of what guys should look like. ...
 I think Dustin's physical being brought a sort of social and visual change, in the same way people first thought of Bogart.
 They called him ugly".
 Hoffman's success amazed friends from his early years as an actor, who told him "You were the last one I expected to make it".
 Biographer Jeff Lenburg wrote that "newspapers across the country were deluged with thousands of letters from fans", with one example published in The New York Times: "I identified with Ben. ...
 I thought of him as a spiritual brother.
 He was confused about his future and about his place in the world, as I am.
 It's a film one digs, rather than understands intellectually".

 Turner Classic Movies critic Rob Nixon notes that Hoffman represented "a new generation of actors".
 He credits Hoffman with breaking "the mold of the traditional movie star and brought to their roles a new candor, ethnicity, and eagerness to dive deep into complex, even unlikable characters."
 Nixon expands on the significance of the film to Hoffman's career: "In The Graduate, he created a lasting resonance as Ben Braddock that made him an overnight sensation and set him on the road to becoming one of our biggest stars and most respected actors."
 Hoffman, however, mostly credits director Mike Nichols for taking a great risk in giving him, a relative unknown, the starring role: "I don't know of another instance of a director at the height of his powers who would take a chance and cast someone like me in that part.
 It took tremendous courage."